Dear reader of ADxS.org, please excuse the disruption.

 4.2.2.
 SSRIs do not improve attention

 In contrast to stimulants, selective serotonin reuptake inhibitors do not improve cognitive abilities.
-In a cohort study of n = 766,244 test subjects, a relevant improvement in the examination results of ADHD sufferers was found under stimulant medication.
+In a cohort study of n = 766,244 subjects, a relevant improvement in exam results of people with ADHD was found under stimulant medication.
 In contrast, selective serotonin reuptake inhibitors had no effect on examination results.2627

 4.2.3.
 SSRIs increase the activity of the DAT